 To understand what qualifies as an addiction and what the stages of addiction are, it’s important to fully understand what addiction is.

 Addiction is a brain disorder.
-It’s characterized by someone continuing to use a substance or participate in behavior, despite harmful consequences.
+It’s characterized by someone continuing to use a substance or participate in a particular behavior.

-Simply put, someone with an addiction cannot stop using a substance or behavior on their own.
-That’s what differentiates between addiction and abuse of a substance or behavior.
+Someone with an addiction cannot stop using a substance or behavior on their own – or at least, not easily.

 For example, someone who is abusing alcohol can usually stop drinking on their own.

-Someone with an alcohol addiction will need intervention to quit.
+However, someone with an alcohol addiction will almost always need intervention to help them quit.

 They experience something akin to a need for a said substance.

-Another way to tell the difference between abuse and addiction is time frame.
+Another way to tell the difference between abuse and addiction is that of the time frame.

 Many addicts are unaware of their addiction.
-It’s difficult for them to see past their need for the substance to gain insight into themselves.
+It’s difficult for them to see past their need for the substance.

 After an extended period of time, addiction tends to lead to problems in a person’s life.
 These problems may be medical, financial or interpersonal in nature.

 They may need help to understand their addiction.
-It is absolutely crucial to understand that addiction is a serious disorder that requires treatment.
+Thus, it is absolutely crucial to understand that addiction is a serious disorder that requires treatment.

 What can you be addicted to?